What Councils Mean When They Say “Further Contamination Assessment May Be Required”

 Reports address issues not raised by council

-The link between investigation findings and land use risk is unclear
+The link between findings and land-use risk is unclear

 The Conceptual Site Model is not explicitly updated